f-fix/dwimsy/README.md

 # Note on the code and the tools used to write it

-Parts of this code were written (initially other, separate projects) with assistance from LLM-integrated coding tools.
+Parts of this code were written (including some initial ones that began in other, separate projects) with assistance from LLM-integrated coding tools.
 If you don't like it, feel free to use other software or rewrite parts you dislike.
 PRs are welcome!

 ## How did I end up using those?
 Don't I dislike slop?